Koka Wildlife Sanctuary: Location

 The sanctuary is located 20 km east of Bhandara town.
 The nearest rail and airport head is Nagpur.
 Regular buses at an interval of 30 minutes are available from Bhandara Bus Stand from 5:00 am to 8:00 pm.
 The sanctuary is open for visitors from sunrise to sunset.
 There are many hotels and resorts located near Bhandara town.

 About

 The trees in the forest are 100 year old.
 Migratory birds from Siberia visit the lake inside the sanctuary during winter season.
-There is an abundant population of Tigers, leopards, Sloth bears, gaurs, Chital, Sambhar deers and wild dogs in the sanctuary.
+There is an abundant population of Tigers, leopards, Sloth bears, gaurs, Chital, Sambar deer and wild dogs in the sanctuary.
 There is no village inside Koka sanctuary.
 The entire area was declared as reserved forest in 1879; hence, no rights of any individual exists in the sanctuary.
 The reserve was declared a wildlife sanctuary in 2013.